-Soda Springs Trail is a 0.6 mile lightly trafficked out and back trail located near Idleyld Park, OR and is good for all skill levels.
+Soda Springs Trail is a 1.4 mile lightly trafficked out and back trail located near Idleyld Park, OR that features a river and is good for all skill levels.
 The trail is primarily used for hiking and camping and is accessible year-round.

 Directions from Roseburg: Travel east on Highway 138, turn north onto Road 4775 at Soda Springs (just past mile post 55) and then immediately turn left onto Road 4775-011.
 The trailhead is one mile on the right.
 The trailhead is on the other side of the huge green water pipe so look carefully for the little path under it.
 Further downstream is another access to the trailhead just across from the hydroelectric buildings that have the words "Soda Springs" painted on them.
 Road 4775-011 was closed in September 2013 due to construction at the hydroelectric plant.
 You can walk this one mile on gravel road or travel the other way on 4775-011 across the bridge and take the trail up the road to your left.
 This is a true trail and takes you 1.5 miles to the trailhead by traversing the north side of the lake.